-The Miramar College Governance Organizational Structure includes committees with different functions and responsibilities.
-These are composed of committees, subcommittees, taskforces, standing committees, etc. that respond to input and report to other committees as shown in the organizational structure chart.
+The San Diego Miramar College Governance Organizational Structure includes committees with different functions and responsibilities.
+These are composed of committees, subcommittees, taskforces, standing committees, etc. that respond to input and report to other committees as shown in the organizational College-wide Decision Making Structure Chart.

 A committee is a body of one or more appointed persons, subordinate to a deliberative organization or assembly.
-Usually, the organization sends matters to a committee to explore, investigate, analyze or resolve them more fully than possible for the larger group.
-Committees may have different functions, depending on the type of work a specific committee does and the organization's needs.
+Usually, the organization sends matters to a committee to explore, investigate, analyze, or resolve them more fully than possible for the larger group.
+A committees may have different functions, depending on the type of work a specific committee does and the organization's needs.
+Below are general descriptions of different groups in governance: